-Voluntary Redundancies
+Voluntary Redundancy

-- (a) notice as specified in this clause, or payment in lieu of that notice; and - (b) two weeks pay for each completed year of service and pro rata for and uncompleted year; and - (c) payment for all accrued annual leave including leave loading.
+- (i) notice as specified in this clause, or payment in lieu of that notice; and - (ii) two weeks pay for each completed year of service and pro rata for an uncompleted year (unless this results in an amount less than the NES, in which case the NES provision will apply); and - (iii) payment for all accrued annual leave including leave loading.

-Involuntary Redundancies
+Involuntary Redundancy

-- (a) Where redeployment or retraining opportunities are not available, the separation package to be paid to redundant staff is as follows: - (1) Four (4) weeks pay in lieu of notice; - (2) Two (2) weeks pay for each year of service or part thereof; - (3) Full payment of all accrued annual leave entitlements including leave loading; - (4) Payment of pro rata long service leave after five (5) years of continuous service. - (b) Where an employee is not offered similar hours or hours are altered (other than by a normal change of roster in accordance with the Award) which causes a loss of income the employer will pay a partial redundancy to such employees as are adversely affected as follows:
+Where redeployment or retraining opportunities are not available, the separation package to be paid to redundant staff is as follows:

+- (iv) Four (4) weeks pay in lieu of notice; and - (v) Two (2) weeks pay for each year of service or part thereof (unless this results in an amount less than the NES, in which case the NES provision will apply); and - (vi) Full payment of all accrued annual leave entitlements including leave loading; and

+(vii) Payment of pro rata long service leave after five (5) years of continuous service.
+Where an employee is not offered similar hours or hours are altered (other than by a normal change of roster in accordance with the Award) which causes a loss of income the employer will pay a partial redundancy to such employees as are adversely affected as follows:

-Redundancy payment = existing weekly rate - new weekly rate x 2 x years of service and pro rata to 2 weeks for any uncompleted year of service.
+Redundancy payment= existing weekly rate - new weekly rate x 2 x years of service and pro rata to 2 weeks for any uncompleted year of service.

+A weeks pay shall mean:
-- (c) A weeks pay shall mean: - (1) the hours worked per week as averaged over the previous three months, excluding any period of leave or other extraordinary absence such as leave without pay, paid at the ordinary rate for the classification; and - (2) any penalties as averaged over the previous three months, excluding any period of leave or other extraordinary absence; and - (3) any all purpose work related allowances

-(d) Time off to seek other Employment

-- (i) All employees who are made redundant shall be given assistance by the employer in seeking suitable alternative employment.
-Such employees will be granted a minimum of one day's time off without loss of pay during each week of notice for the purpose of seeking other employment or to make arrangements for training or retraining. - (ii) If the employee has been allowed paid leave for more than one day during the notice period for the purpose of seeking other employment, the employee must, at the request of the employer, produce proof of attendance at an interview or they will not be entitled to payment for the time absent.
+- (a) the hours worked per week as averaged over the previous three months, excluding any period of leave or other extraordinary absence such as leave without pay, paid at the ordinary rate for the classification; and - (b) any penalties as averaged over the previous three months, excluding any period of leave or other extraordinary absence; and - (c) loadings (where applicable); and - (d) any all purpose work related allowances. - (b) Time off to seek other Employment - (i) All employees who are made redundant shall be given assistance by the employer in seeking suitable alternative employment.
+Such employees will be granted a minimum of one day's time off without loss of pay during each week of notice for the purpose of seeking other employment or to make arrangements for training or re-training. - (ii) If the employee has been allowed paid leave for more than one day during the notice period for the purpose of seeking other employment, the employee must, at the request of the employer, produce proof of attendance at an interview or they will not be entitled to payment for the time absent.
 For this purpose a statutory declaration is sufficient.

-(e) Financial Counselling
+(c) Financial Counselling